Bleach – Anime has a new action-packed trailer and introduces characters

 Tomohisa Taguchi is replacing Noriyuki Abe to direct the anime at Studio Pierrot , while Masashi Kudo is returning as character designer and Shiro Sagisu is returning to compose the music.

-It is worth mentioning that among the voice actors, there are some who did not appear in the anime, but are reprising their roles from the game Bleach: Brave Souls .
+It's worth noting that among the voice actors are some who didn't appear in the anime, but are reprising their roles from the game Bleach: Brave Souls .

-Thousand Year Blood War arc is therefore the concluding arc of the Bleach manga, written by mangaka Tite Kubo, which covers volumes 55-74.
+Thousand Year Blood War arc is therefore the concluding arc of the Bleach manga, written by mangaka Tite Kubo, covering volumes 55-74.

 Synopsis: